-Depot (10 rue aux Ours), city's largest sex club, black-out areas, younger crowd than most, big Sunday tea dance.
+Depot (10 rue aux Ours), city's largest sex club, basement black-out areas, cabins, younger crowd than usual; weekend dance club, big Sunday tea dance.

 Full Metal (40 rue des Blancs Manteaux), cellar with military theme, slings, jail, cabins, and piss bench.
-Parties include sneaker sex, leather nights, and cockring-only attire.
+Parties include sneaker sex, uniform or leather nights, and cockring-only attire.

-l'Impact (18 rue Greneta) an all-nude bar and sex clud mixes both tourists and locals at the center of things, and there's a free Sunday night buffet.
+L'Impact (18 rue Greneta), all-nude bar and sex clud mixes both tourists and locals at the center of everything; orgy bed, sling rooms, open cabins, glory holes; Sunday Tea Sex naked nights with 9pm buffet.

-Krash (12 rue Simon Le Franc), Marais gay fetish, cruise and sex club, black-out, naked & underwear party nights - the former QG bar.
+Krash (12 rue Simon Le Franc), Marais gay fetish, cruise and sex club; total-black-out, rubber, leather, sports, naked and underwear party nights - the former QG bar.